winwin10679/winwin10679/README.md

 # ----------------------------
 owner = "OWNER"          # e.g. "torvalds"
 repo  = "REPO"           # e.g. "linux"
-branch = "main"          # or the default branch you need
+ranch = "main"          # or the default branch you need
 # If the repo is private, set a token here:
 # token = "ghp_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # headers = {"Authorization": f"token {token}"}